circonus/docs/content/circonus/administration/enterprise-brokers.md

 guide](/circonus/administration/enterprise-brokers/#provisioning-process).
 What
 follows is the now-deprecated provtool-based provisioning process.

-There are several common options that can be set when provisioning a Broker using the Provtool with the command:
+There are several common options that can be set when provisioning a broker using the Provtool with the command:
 ```
 provtool provision -ip <ip> [-nat]
 ```